percona/percona-server-mongodb-operator/configure/users.md

 *Secret name field:* `spec.secrets.users`

-The operator requires system-level MongoDB Users to automate the MongoDB deployment.
+The operator requires system-level MongoDB users to automate the MongoDB deployment.

 **Warning:** *These users should not be used to run an application.*